-Output error message Explanation Unrecognized command or illegal The entered command does not exist, or there is parameter! error in parameter scope, type or format.
-Ambiguous command At least two interpretations is possible basing on the current input.
+Output error message Explanation Unrecognized command or illegal The entered command does not exist, or there is an error in parameter! parameter scope, type or format.
+Ambiguous command At least two interpretations are possible based on the current input.
 Invalid command or parameter The command is recognized, but no valid parameter record is found.
-This command is not exist in The command is recognized, but this command current mode can not be used under current mode.
-Please configure precursor The command is recognized, but the prerequisite command "" at first! command has not been configured. syntax error : missing '"' before the Quotation marks are not used in pairs. end of command line!
+This command does not exist in The command is recognized, but this command cannot be used in current mode current mode.
+Please configure precursor The command is recognized, but the prerequisite command has not command "" at first! been configured. syntax error : missing "" before Quotation marks are not used in pairs. the end of command line!